tylhr-appa/Data_reduction_pipeline_keck/README.md

 ## Key Design Choices

-**Sub-band stitching.** At R=200,000 over 1540 nm, PSG cannot return the full HISPEC range in one call.
+**Sub-band stitching:** At R=200,000 over 1540 nm, PSG cannot return the full HISPEC range in one call.
 The pipeline splits the range into configurable sub-bands (~500 nm each with 10 nm overlap), calls PSG for each, and stitches the responses.
 Everything above this layer sees one continuous spectrum.

-**Beer-Lambert scaling.** PSG is called once at airmass=1.0 per temperature node. `scale_psg()` fills the airmass axis analytically:
+**Beer-Lambert scaling:** PSG is called once at airmass=1.0 per temperature node. `scale_psg()` fills the airmass axis analytically:
 ```
 T(airmass) = T_H2O^(airmass + pwv) × (T_CO2 × T_CH4 × ... )^airmass
 ```
 This eliminates the need for a PSG call per airmass value.

-**Differential Evolution fitting.** Telluric chi-square surfaces have broad, shallow basins where gradient methods get stuck.
+**Differential Evolution fitting:** Telluric chi-square surfaces have broad, shallow basins where gradient methods get stuck.
 DE explores the full parameter space before polishing with L-BFGS-B.

-**Disk caching.** Every PSG call is cached to disk keyed by a SHA-256 hash of the full config.
+**Disk caching:** Every PSG call is cached to disk keyed by a SHA-256 hash of the full config.
 Rebuilding after code changes (not PSG config changes) costs zero API calls.
 Column names are saved in a sidecar `.cols` file so they survive cache hits.

 ---